 From career breakthroughs to professional milestones, explore how A'ja Wilson made an impact.

-A'ja Wilson is an American professional basketball player who plays for the Las Vegas Aces in the WNBA.
-She is a prominent figure in women's basketball.
-Wilson is known for her skills and achievements in the sport.
+A'ja Wilson is an American professional basketball player currently playing for the Las Vegas Aces in the WNBA.
+Known for her skill and athleticism, she has quickly become a prominent figure in women's basketball.

 In 2014, A'ja Wilson was named the National High School Player of The Year, a Parade and McDonald's All-American, and the #1 rated ESPN HoopGurlz prospect after leading Heathwood Hall to the state championship as a senior.

-In 2016, as a sophomore, A'ja Wilson won her first SEC Player of the Year award and was a consensus All-American, leading the Gamecocks to a SEC regular season and Tournament Championship.
+In 2016, A'ja Wilson won her first SEC Player of the Year award and was a consensus All-American, while leading the Gamecocks to a SEC regular season and Tournament Championship.

 In 2017, A'ja Wilson helped lead the South Carolina Gamecocks to their first NCAA Women's Basketball Championship and won the NCAA basketball tournament Most Outstanding Player award.

-In 2017, A'ja Wilson once again led the Gamecocks to a SEC regular season and Tournament championship, and went on to win the school's first national championship with a victory over the Mississippi State Bulldogs.
-She was named the Most Outstanding Player of the tournament.
+In 2017, A'ja Wilson led the South Carolina Gamecocks to a SEC regular season and Tournament championship, and won the school's first national championship, earning the title of Most Outstanding Player of the tournament.

 In May 2018, A'ja Wilson signed with Nike.

-On May 21, 2018, A'ja Wilson made her WNBA career debut, scoring 14 points and grabbing 10 rebounds in a game against the Connecticut Sun.
+On May 21, 2018, A'ja Wilson made her WNBA career debut, scoring 14 points and grabbing 10 rebounds in a loss to the Connecticut Sun.

-On June 16, 2018, A'ja Wilson scored a career-high 35 points and had 13 rebounds in an overtime victory against the Indiana Fever, becoming the second rookie in league history to achieve this feat.
-She was later voted into the 2018 WNBA All-Star Game and named WNBA Rookie of the Year.
+On June 16, 2018, A'ja Wilson scored a career-high 35 points and grabbed 13 rebounds in an overtime victory against the Indiana Fever, becoming the second rookie in league history to achieve this feat.
+She was also voted into the 2018 WNBA All-Star Game and named WNBA Rookie of the Year.

 In August 2018, A'ja Wilson signed with the Shaanxi Red Wolves of the Women's Chinese Basketball Association for the 2018–19 off-season.